tomwolfe/metamorphic-core/docs/workflows/markdown_automation.md

 6. Call the `write_file` tool, to write all code to file.
     * Ensure you check if the file will be overwriting code.
 Before writing all files that should be created or replaced, verify with the user if this step is correct.

-**Future Enhancement:** Steps 3-6 currently involve generating steps to call on a separate LLM and review the new code and are steps expected to use the `write_file` tool.
-In a future version, this interaction will be fully automated.
+**Future Enhancement (Phase 1.5 Stage 3):** *Steps 3-6 are currently implemented as instructions for the user to manually copy prompts to a Coder LLM and use the `write_file` tool.
+The focus of Phase 1.5 Stage 3 is to fully automate these steps.
+The Driver LLM will be enhanced to directly invoke the Coder LLM and the `write_file` tool programmatically, removing the need for manual copy-pasting and tool execution.
+This will enable a truly autonomous, iterative development loop driven by the Driver LLM.*

 7.  **Self-Critique and Revise Output:** Before proceeding to self-assessment, take a moment to review your generated output from steps 1-6.
 Specifically: